omarkmu/pz-omichat/docs/sandbox-options/chat-formats.md

 - [`$name`](../format-strings/tokens.md#name)
 - [`$nameRaw`](../format-strings/tokens.md#nameraw)
 - `$recipient`: The username of the recipient of the message.
+- `$recipientRaw`: The username of the recipient, without name colors.
 - `$recipientName`: The chat name of the recipient of the message, as determined by [`FormatName`](./component-formats.md#formatname).
+- `$recipientNameRaw`: The chat name of the recipient, without name colors.
 - [`$sneakCallout`](../format-strings/tokens.md#sneakcallout)

 **See also:**